1. Blank or corrupted data

 When using the Time Map Advanced tool, you must have Read/Write access to the input layer.
 This may not be the case if trying to pull the input layer from a shared database - if this is the case, simply save the layer into the project database and try again.

-Our standard licences have a cap on the number of credits that can be used per minute, depending on the licence tier.
-If while a tool is running, you hit your credits per minute limit, the tool will fail.
+Our standard licences have a cap on the number of hits that can be used per minute, depending on the licence tier.
+If while a tool is running, you hit your hits per minute limit, the tool will fail.

 To ensure that you don't hit your limits, you can break up layers of points into smaller layers and run each layer separately.
 Alternatively, the Model Builder in Pro can be used to automate this process.